DeepMind’s AI Shows Itself to Be a World-Beating World Builder

 The company, which is measuring its progress by testing its algorithms’ ability to play StarCraft II, is celebrating a major milestone: the introduction last week of AlphaStar, its StarCraft II player.

-To publicize AlphaStar’s release, DeepMind, which was acquired several years ago by Alphabet, set up a series of matches last week pitting a couple of its agents (algorithms trained to autonomously react to their environment with a focus on achieving a set of goals) and TLO (short for “The Little One”).
+To publicize AlphaStar’s release, DeepMind, which was acquired several years ago by Alphabet, set up a series of matches last week pitting a couple of its agents (algorithms trained to autonomously react to their environment with a focus on achieving a set of goals) against TLO (short for “The Little One”).
 To ensure that the results couldn’t be considered a fluke, DeepMind then matched its agents up against a second professional gamer, Grzegorz “MaNa” Komincz.
 MaNa, who hails from Poland, finished 2018 ranked 13th in the StarCraft II World Championship Series Circuit.

 Right out of the gate, the first AlphaStar agent TLO faced picked him apart in short order.
 The human player had put too much emphasis on gathering resources and building out his kingdom.
 When the AI agent came calling with imperialism on its mind, TLO’s defenses were meager, his armies overmatched, and his simulated society quickly overtaken.
 After five matches, TLO acknowledged what a superb job the AI developers had done.
 After the first game, the outcomes weren’t as lopsided, but TLO walked away without a single victory.

 To win at StarCraft II, a player builds an empire with all forethought and flexibility such an endeavor requires.
-Players must weigh the importance of competing objectives—like gathering resources, building structures, organizing an army, setting up defenses, and fighting battles—and shift their relative importance in real-time over the course of a game that could last an hour or more.
+Players must weigh the importance of competing objectives—like gathering resources, building structures, organizing an army, setting up defenses, and fighting battles—and shift their relative importance in real time over the course of a game that could last an hour or more.

 Further, only a portion of the landscape in the game’s fictional world is visible at any given time, so the odds of winning are greatly affected by the player’s memory and ability to set up things that won’t be continuously monitored.
 Further ratcheting up the game’s complexity is the fact that one of more than 300 possible actions can be taken at any given time (compared with the fewer than a dozen moves a player can make in, say, simple arcade games).